What is a Contactless Credit Card?

 Contactless payment systems are a simple way to pay on the go, but it’s possible for contactless technology to pick up and “read” a nearby credit card.
 That’s why it’s important to make sure that only the contactless card you’d like to use is close to the reader when it comes time to pay.

-That said, contactless payment systems only work if your card is very close to the reader, meaning you don’t have to worry about accidentally paying for someone who’s standing ahead of you buying a latte.
+That said, the contactless payment method only works if your card is very close to the reader, meaning you don’t have to worry about accidentally paying for someone who’s standing ahead of you.
 But the technology could be triggered if you keep the contactless card along with other credit cards in a wallet that you hold to the reader.
-Being mindful of your contactless cards can help ensure that you’re using only the card you mean to select for a particular purchase.
+Being mindful of your contactless cards can help ensure that you’re using only the card you mean to select.

 Can you use your contactless Discover card on transit?